onoriode8/chatApp_backend/README.md

 ## FINAL YEAR PROJECT BACKEND CODE
 ### DESIGN AND IMPLEMENTATION OF ONLINE BANKING WALLET WITH TWO FACTOR AUTHENTICATOR SYSTEM

 ## This project allows user to create an account and get a welcome bonus when registered for the first time.
 Each user can transfer funds from his/her account to an existing user in the app.
 User can also add 2Fa two factor authentication to secure user data and funds.
+It enables a transaction done with two factor authenticator system.

 #### INSTRUCTION TO START / Developer Instructions